top of page

 Voices for Children information sessions describe the volunteer program and the process to become a volunteer advocate.
 You will learn more about the agency, the volunteer role, and the training program.
 Information sessions are an hour long and are led by Voices for Children staff members.

-We invite you to attend a volunteer information session.
+Please click the button below to select your Info Session date.
 You will be sent instructions for the info session when your registration is received.

 Step two: Submit an Application & Complete an Interview